twitter/joauth/README.markdown

 * Supports OAuth 1.0a and 2.0
 * Unpacks HttpServletRequests, extracts and verifies OAuth parameters from headers, GET, and POST
 * Incidentally parses Non-OAuth GET and POST parameters and makes them accessible via a callback
-* Overridable callbacks to obtain scheme and path from the request
+* Custom callbacks to obtain scheme and path from the request in a non-standard way
-* Overridable callback to verify nonce
 * Configurable timestamp checking
 * Correctly works around various weird URLEncoder bugs in the JVM
 * Written in Scala, but should work pretty well with Java